Join our Management Committee

 This year, the following positions are up for election:

-Management Committee members meet once a month and are also typically involved in additional responsibilities with working groups or other projects.
+Management Committee members meet once a month and are also expected to be involved in additional responsibilities with working groups or other projects.

 The role of the Management Committee primarily includes: